-A larger bed means the two of you are more likely to sleep better, so we would advise buying as big as the space and your budget will allow.
+A larger bed means the two of you are more likely to sleep better, so we would advise buying as large as the space and your budget will allow.
 But not all beds are the same, and not everyone shares the same preferences!
-If you are going to buy a new bed, it’s important to go bed shopping together and to try as many mattresses as you can.
+If you are going to replace yours, it’s important to go shopping together and to try as many mattresses as you can.

 Shop together for a new bed